-I am an associate professor of political science and the director of the International Nongovernmental Organizations Studies program at Rhode Island College in Providence, Rhode Island.
+I am a professor of political science and the director of the International Nongovernmental Organizations Studies program at Rhode Island College in Providence, Rhode Island.

 My research and teaching interests in the field of international relations and comparative politics include human rights and international law and norms, specifically, LGBTIQ rights, and the rights of children.

 My current research explores efforts by nongovernmental organizations (NGOs) to advance LGBTIQ (Lesbian, Gay, Bisexual, Transgender, Intersex, and Queer) human rights at the United Nations and in international law and global civil society.